What Is a UX Researcher? How to Get the Job

-UX researchers systematically study target users to collect and analyse data that will help inform the product design process.
+UX researchers systematically study target users to collect and analyze data that will help inform the product design process.

 In order to develop products that satisfy user needs (and delight them in the process), you first need to know who your user is and what that person’s needs are.
 That’s where user experience (UX) research comes in.